EnriFort/MSc-Cybersecurity/ETH_Q&A.md

 If you have more than five users in your Citrix environment, or if you don't know all of them personally, or if you don't want to leave them with a shell on the network then you need to evaluate the system well.
 In conclusion, hire experienced people and/or conduct your own assessments and then move on.

+### Q: What is a VoIP; Footprinting, scanning, Wardialers and Enumeration.

 ### Q: VoIP Attacks.
 Describe VoIP Enumeration, Denial of Service and other attacks against VoIP.
 Which tools are used?
 Write console commands.
 Which countermeasures?

+### Q: Describe at least three attacks to a VoIP network.
+Include in your description at least the activities to carry out, the tools, and the command line to be used.
+What are the possible countermeasures for each of these attacks?
+For example, one of the possible VoIP attack is the enumeration of VoIP users (no discuss this in the answer).

 A: VoIP is a general term used for describing the **voice transportation on top of an IP network**.
 VoIP is based on more than one protocol: at least one for the signaling and one for the voice encrypted traffic and the two most common ones are **H.323** and **SIP (Session Initiation Protocol)**.
 SIP operates on port TCP/UDP 5060 and implements various methods and response codes (*similar to HTTP: 1xx for information, 2xx for success, 3xx for redirection, 4xx for client failure…*).